 Note New Time this Year: 2 pm-4 pm.
 Rain or Shine.

 The Valentine Card Party–the first community event held in the restored Conservatory–is now in its 3rd year.
 Like the Upcycled Holiday Card Party, we will have lots of examples and inspiration for making handmade cards using recycled, found, salvage, and everyday materials, along with some cardstock, punches, and other materials.
 Check out the … Read More

 A first-time addition to our Live @ the Conservatory Concert Series and what we hope to be a new holiday tradition.

 Join us on Friday December 9th at 8:00 p.m. for a heartwarming Winter Choral Concert celebrating the season of peace, light, and community, performed by the Old First Church Choir under the direction of Dr. Jay A. Pierson.

 The choir will feature professional Bay Area soloists and will be accompanied by Ron Valentino, pianist. … Read More

-Multi-media artist and recycler Monica Lee inspired us once again our card making party.
+Multi-media artist and recycler Monica Lee inspires us once again our card making party.
 This year, she and artist Dorothy Yuki add ornaments!
 Check out her wonderful pictures and blog post about earlier incarnations day!

 Monica Lee, artist-in-residence at Ruth’s Table (Bethany Senior Center), has been a professional photographer in San Francisco for 30 years.
 Her works, including three books, have been published nationally and internationally.
 Most recently, Monica has devoted her time to her life-long passion for making art.
 She has been influenced all her life by her 90-year-old father who can always be found making and building things.
 She has taught dozens of craft workshops in the Bay Area with participants ages 2-99 … Read More